 In 1976, the English biologist Richard Dawkins wrote a book entitled The Selfish Gene in which he introduced the idea of a meme.
 The word meme is a hybrid of memory and gene.

 A meme is a kind of replicator that transmits ideas across human culture, similar to genes that transmit biological traits from person to person.
 If an idea, jingle, or latest fad catches on, a meme is said to propagate from one brain to another.
 David Deutsch suggests that a meme exists as both a mental representation and a behavior.
 While some believe, such as Susan Blackmore, that memes propagate ‘in a sequence of imitation’, Deutsch insists that imitation is not a key player in the replication of memes in humans. (for a detailed description of memes and their function, see Susan Blackmore’s The Meme Machine)

-Memes, such as a recipe or a song, for example, may be copied and distributed many times, and may survive for hundreds or thousands of years, while humans (who live for a comparatively short time) are simply the vehicle for the transmission of genes and memes.
+Memes, such as a technological idea, scientific theory, recipe, or song, for example, as well as genes, may be copied and distributed many times, and may survive for hundreds or thousands of years, while humans (who live for a comparatively short time) are simply the vehicle for the transmission of genes and memes.

 But just like genes, not all memes are necessarily advantageous.
 Some memes are rational.
 Others are not.
 Memes don’t have to be useful.
 There are many examples of tired or worn out ideas or things that perpetuate themselves from one generation to the next.
 The arrangement of the keys on a computer keyboard is a classic example: the position of the letters was originally designed to keep the keys from sticking on the long-vanished typewriter.
 Library books are filled with old ideas and out-dated information.
 There are many examples.

 There are also symbiotic relationships that are strictly cultural.
 These partnerships range from large consumer malls that contain a variety of different stores, to cell phones that integrate a telephone, camera, email and Internet access.